 Italy - Day 11 : Unexpected mountain stage

-I woke up early.
-I had slept pretty well despite the music and the slope we were lying on.
+woke up early.
+I had slept pretty well despite the music and the incline we were lying on.
 The camping also had a 'shower'.
-The floor was a wooden pallet and the walls were made of green garden fabric.
+The floor was a wooden pallet, and the walls were made of green garden fabric.
 The water came from a big box positioned on a hill.
-The water was luke warm at first and then turned cold.
-Still it was nice to shower in the outdoors.
-As soon as I turned the water off I didn't feel cold any more, because it was already 25 degrees outside.
+The water was lukewarm at first and then turned cold.
+Still, it was nice to shower in the outdoors.
+As soon as I turned the water off, I didn't feel cold anymore because it was already 25 degrees outside.

-For breakfast we ate the melon and the bread we had bought three days ago.
+For breakfast, we ate the melon and the bread we had bought three days ago.
 The first kilometers consisted of a steep descent over a bad road through farm villages.
-Afterwards we went uphill just as steep.
+Afterward, we went uphill just as steep.
 The area was very nice and green.

 Passo Xon

-At the top we searched for a supermarket.
-In Italy many supermarkets have no windows and their entrances were hidden in some corner.
-If we were lucky there would be a sign on the outside.
-Around two we started the last col before ending the Brenner pass.
+At the top, we searched for a supermarket.
+In Italy, many supermarkets have no windows, and their entrances are hidden in some corners.
+If we were lucky, there would be a sign on the outside.
+Around two, we started the last col before ending the Brenner pass.
 This one again was very steep, with some sections more than 10%.
 The summit was around 1300 meters, about as high as the Brenner pass.

 Climbing the Passo Pian delle Fugazze

-When we were nearly at the top we passed two cyclist on mountain bikes.
-It was a tough climb, especially because we had already climbed three other mountains this morning.
+We passed two cyclists on mountain bikes when we were nearly at the top.
+It was a tough climb, especially because we had already climbed three other mountains that morning.

 Passo Pian delle Fugazze